realA10001986/Time-Circuits-Display/README.md

 If/as long as the GPS receiver has a fix and receives data from satellites, the dot in the present time's year field is lit.

 In order to use the GPS receiver as a source of time, no special configuration is required.
 If it is detected during boot, it will be used.

-If you want to use a third party GPS receiver, see [here](https://github.com/realA10001986/Time-Circuits-Display/blob/main/DIY/README.md#gps-receiver).

 #### GPS for speed